+Before moving to the forecast analysis with future CMB missions, we outline the viable region in the $r$--$n_{_S}$ space where QEI holds.

+In order to visualize the range of predictions from QEI model, we construct confidence contours in the $r$--$n_{_S}$ plane based on the statistical distribution of $n_{_S}$ and $r$ values from their expressions in QEI model.
+The resulting $1-\sigma$ and $2-\sigma$ ellipses, shown in \fig{fig_rns-model}, delineate the viable region of the model.
+The black point corresponds to the mean prediction, while the shaded regions represent the theoretical spread arising from variations in $\alpha$ and $N$.
+The contour is obtained by varying $N$ between 50 and 60, with model parameter restricted to $\alpha \geq 1/\sqrt{2}$ and the upper limit constrained by the observational bound $r < 0.032$.
+The plot clearly indicates that the QEI model fails to account for tensor-to-scalar ratios below $r = 0.01$, while remaining consistent with the wide range of scalar spectral index.

 LiteBIRD, the Lite (Light) satellite for the study of B-mode polarization and Inflation from cosmic background Radiation Detection, is a space mission for primordial cosmology and fundamental physics.
-LiteBIRD is promising to detect tensor-to-scalar ratio with uncertainty of $\delta r=0.001$ \cite{litebird2023probing, ghigna2024litebird}.
-Detection of gravity waves at 3-$\sigma$ level by LiteBIRD would imply $r>0.003$.
-And non-detection of CMB B-mode polarization, LiteBIRD will set an upper bound on the amplitude of primordial gravity waves $r<0.002$.
+LiteBIRD is promising to detect tensor-to-scalar ratio with uncertainty of $\sigma( r)\sim0.001$ \cite{litebird2023probing, ghigna2024litebird}.
+Detection of gravitational waves at 3-$\sigma$ level by LiteBIRD would imply $r>0.003$.
+And non-detection of CMB B-mode polarization, LiteBIRD will set an upper bound on the amplitude of primordial gravitational waves $r<0.002$.